rt-net/.github/CONTRIBUTING.md

 - For requests to repositories where CI and tests are set up, please try to pass the tests as much as possible.
   - If you submit a PR without testing for a specific reason (e.g., if there is a mistake in the testing), please describe it in the PR.
 - When merging, all commits in the PR will be `squashed` into one commit.
-- Keep changes requested in a single PR as simple as possible
+- Keep the changes requested in a single PR as simple as possible
 - To make it easier to trace back the history after a squash merge, please split a PR if it contains changes with different content.
   - For example, if you are adding multiple features, or adding features and refactoring at the same time, each should be a separate PR.